 It is impossible for an organization with an adversarial culture to reach its change management potential.
 To succeed with change, a healthy collaborative culture is required.
 Over time, we could see GOV-AGEN’s historical “Us-versus-Them” mindset being replaced with the “Partners-in-Change” approach that characterizes word-class organizations.

 GOV-AGEN’s commitment and efforts yielded huge benefits.
-As illustrated on Figure 2, it took less than 12 months for the organization to overcome its disadvantaged start.
+As illustrated on Figure 2, it took about six months for the organization to overcome its disadvantaged start.

-A year later, with a CM-Score™ of +2.1 (i.e. a 61% normalized increase since the start of the journey), GOV-AGEN was still tracking the reference curve on our 4-stage model.
+A year after the formal launch of our program, GOV-AGEN was still tracking the reference curve on our 4-stage model — with a CM-Score™ of +2.1 (i.e. a 61% normalized increase since the start of the journey).

 GOV-AGEN used its new capabilities to get closer to its potential